sethGu/FinancialFraudDataGenerator/docs/engine.md

 **Cyclic Patterns in Graph**: The transaction graph generated from the transaction table reveals over 10,000 cycles, indicating fund recirculation behaviors typical of fraud and money laundering, with several key accounts involved in recurring transactions.
 As shown in the left half of Fig. [3](#fig:graph_explore){reference-type="ref" reference="fig:graph_explore"}, these cycles range from simple 4-node loops to complex multi-node structures, similar to the Fraud Patterns in [@altman2023realistic], reflecting diverse fraud tactics such as layered transactions and networked fraudulent groups.

-**Community in Transactions Graph**: Applying the Louvain algorithm reveals numerous small communities ($\leq$`<!-- -->`{=html}10 accounts), indicative of localized fraud rings, alongside larger clusters (140+ accounts) that may function as laundering hubs.
+**Community in Transactions Graph**: Applying the Louvain algorithm reveals numerous small communities ($$\leq$$`<!-- -->`{=html}10 accounts), indicative of localized fraud rings, alongside larger clusters (140+ accounts) that may function as laundering hubs.
 The right half of Fig. [3](#fig:graph_explore){reference-type="ref" reference="fig:graph_explore"} shows a skewed community size distribution, confirming that the dataset captures both tightly connected fraud networks and expansive intermediary structures, reflecting the hierarchical nature of wire fraud schemes.

 **Demonstrations**: Demonstration presents our AWF generator, which consists of a pip package and a demo video.
 Due to space constraints, details can be found in the demo video.